 While some other options on this list allow you to open an international business bank account from anywhere, Starling Bank’s accounts are only available for UK residents.
 However, those who qualify benefit from perks like free spending abroad.
 Use the Starling app to send money to 39 countries in up to 21 currencies.
 The most basic plan is free of charge, but those who require more advanced features can upgrade to the Business Toolkit for accounting integration for £7 per month.

 While GoCardless doesn’t directly offer international business bank accounts, it does connect direct debit systems across multiple regions and markets for easy payment management.
 GoCardless currently connects eight bank debit schemes across 30 countries, with streamlined pricing and competitive transfer rates for affordable cross-border payments.

-If your business holds a UK bank account, you can accept payments directly at a rate of 2% + 20p per transaction.
+If your business holds a UK bank account, you can accept payments directly via GoCardless.
 This is taken in your customer’s own currency for convenience.
 International transfers are cheaper than many other popular options.
 For example, GoCardless came out 75% cheaper than PayPal for a $5,000 transfer when compared directly.

 We can help